Table of Contents

 User Level | Expert/ Professionals |

 Sony a7R III is another great option for an astrophotography camera that will never disappoint.
 It is a mirrorless camera with a significant feature of focus speed.
 It has an impressive capability to capture 42.2 megapixels, which gives ultra-high resolution photos.
 With an improved battery capacity, a7R III is primed for capturing stunning pictures of stars, the Milky Way, and planets.
-However, it needs to pair up with a CMOS sensor and an efficient image processor for better astrophotography.
+However, it must pair up with a CMOS sensor and an efficient image processor for better astrophotography.

 6. Nikon D500